-Gene Hackman delights movie fans with very rare public sighting
+Rare new photo of retired actor Gene Hackman, 92, delights movie fans

 Since retiring from acting in 2004, Hackman, who lives in Santa Fe, has removed himself from the public eye, with many of his fans expressing concern about him.
 However, this photo has encouraged Hackman’s fans that the actor is OK, with many stating that he looks healthy.

-“What an honor!” one fan tweeted, adding: “He's been retired from acting for a long time, but I've heard so many stories about him enjoying his life in Santa Fe.
+“What an honour!” one fan tweeted, adding: “He's been retired from acting for a long time, but I've heard so many stories about him enjoying his life in Santa Fe.
 How great that he came to see your show.
 He looks fabulous.”

 Another added: “Oh wow, one of the greatest actors of the last 50 years (and arguably ever).
 Great to know that he’s still going strong even if we’re not lucky enough to have him on one screens anymore.”